Susan Straight: Biography

 Susan Straight attended John W. North High School in Riverside, California and took classes at Riverside Community College while in high school.
 She went on to earn a scholarship to the University of Southern California and, in 1984, earned her M.F.A. from the University of Massachusetts Amherst's MFA Program for Poets & Writers.
 She co-founded the Master of Fine Arts in Creative Writing & Writing for the Performing Arts program at University of California, Riverside, where she is currently a Distinguished Professor of Creative Writing and the director of the graduate program.

 Straight has published eight novels, a novel for young readers and a children's book.
-She has also written essays and articles for numerous national publications, including The New York Times, Los Angeles Times, The Nation and Harper's Magazine, and is a frequent contributor to NPR and Salon.com.
-Her story "Mines," first published in Zoetrope All Story, was included in Best American Short Stories 2003.
+She has also written essays and articles for numerous national publications, including The New York Times, Los Angeles Times, The Nation and Harper's Magazine, and is a frequent contributor to NPR and Salon.
+Her story "Mines", first published in Zoetrope: All-Story, was included in The Best American Short Stories 2003.

+Personal life

 Straight lives in Riverside, California.
 She has three daughters.